Dr. Randolph Jordan

 Listening to Films Outside the Classroom: Acoustic Ecology’s Pedagogical Value for Film Studies.
 The Oxford Handbook of Cinematic Listening.
-Carlo Cenciarelli, ed. (proposal accepted; under contract; expected 2019)
+Carlo Cenciarelli, ed.
+(6000 words; revisions in progress; expected 2020)

 Guest editor, Returning to Twin Peaks.
 Special issue of, Offscreen 21, nos.
 11-12 (Nov./Dec.
 2017) (10 essays).